Predictive Control Strategies for Sustaining Innovation Adoption on Multilayer Social Networks: Formulation of the Control Problem

-Even when opinions are favorable, adoption may be slowed down by practical obstacles such as high costs, complex usage, or lack of compatibility.
+{\textit{(2) Adoption propensity enhancement.} } Even when opinions are favorable, adoption may be slowed down by practical obstacles such as high costs, complex usage, or lack of compatibility.
 Policies like subsidies, financial incentives, or technical support can remove such barriers, effectively increasing the adoption rate.
-In the model, this mechanism is represented by replacing the original adoption parameter with its controlled counterpart \be \beta^u_i(x_i(t)) := \beta_i x_i(t) (1 + u_i(t)),\ee where $u_i(t)$ represents the strength of the intervention in community $i$.
+A substantial body of literature emphasizes the importance of economic incentives and infrastructure support.
+For instance, the work \cite{silvia2016assessing} shows that subsidies reducing purchase prices, investments in public charging networks, and government fleet purchases are highly effective in promoting electric vehicles adoption.
+Similarly, \cite{li2022diffusion} demonstrates, using a multi-agent system dynamics model, that adoption is most sensitive to purchase subsidies, followed by charging infrastructure development.
+In our model, such interventions are captured by replacing the original adoption parameter with its controlled counterpart: